 Certara to Report Third Quarter 2022 Financial Results on November 7th, 2022

-PRINCETON, N.J., Oct.
-13, 2022 (GLOBE NEWSWIRE) -- Certara, Inc. CERT, a global leader in biosimulation, today announced that it will release financial results for the third quarter of 2022 after the market close on Monday, November 7th, 2022.
+/EIN News/ -- PRINCETON, N.J., Oct.
+13, 2022 (GLOBE NEWSWIRE) -- Certara, Inc. (Nasdaq: CERT), a global leader in biosimulation, today announced that it will release financial results for the third quarter of 2022 after the market close on Monday, November 7th, 2022.
 Company management will host a conference call to discuss financial results at 5:00 p.m.
 ET.

 Investors interested in listening to the conference call are required to register online.
 It is recommended to register at least a day in advance.
 A live and archived webcast of the event will be available on the “Investors” section of the Certara website at https://ir.certara.com/.